 - How do you monitor the reasonableness of the fees being charged?

-- What documentation exists to support your vendor selection conclusions?
+- What documentation exists supporting your vendor selection conclusions?